thclough/endangered_db/README.md

 master2 = master2.reset_index()
 ```

-I then dropped all entries that did not have specic taxa data:
+I then dropped all entries that did not have specific taxa data:

 ```python
 master2 = master2[[len(taxon) > 1 for taxon in master2["Taxon"].str.split()]]